stuij/gba-serial-adventures/README.md

   often on /dev/ttyUSB0.
 Not sure how to find out on Windows, but I believe it should be `COMx`, where `x` is a number.
-- start your favorite serial communication program or use the simplistic terminal program in this repo: `<root>/terminal/terminal.py /dev/ttyUSB1`
+- start your favorite serial communication program or use the simplistic terminal program in this repo: `<root>/shell/shell.py /dev/ttyUSB1`
 - When using a dumb terminal, press left on the GBA dpad to enter dumb pass-through mode.
-- (the terminal.py program will only send data to the GBA after a `return`.
+- (the shell.py program will only send data to the GBA after a `return`.
 The GBA program will only exit the read loop after detecting a `return`.
 The GBA will send back the bytes you've sent it)
 - (the read-buffer of the GBA program is 4096 bytes)

 ## protocols and terminal program

-The GBA test program and the included terminal.py program supports two protocols:
+The GBA test program and the included shell.py program supports two protocols:

-- pass-through: this will just read incoming bytes into an array, scan for a ret character and then print those bytes to screen.
+- passthrough: this will just read incoming bytes into an array, scan for a ret character and then print those bytes to screen.

 - Gbaser (the default): This is a very simple communication protocol.
 The first